• Tools

 Output:

-• TotalUsers (number): Total number of users matching the criteria
+• TotalUsers (number): Total matching users.

-• CurrentPage (number): Current page number
+• CurrentPage (number): Current page index.

 Get a User